19hours/sg-statutes/Acts/Stamp Duties Act.md

 (2) If more than one instrument is written upon the same piece of paper, every one of the instruments shall be separately and distinctly stamped with the duty with which it is chargeable.

-7Section 10 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+7Section 10 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2 (a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+(Sections 2 (a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)

 ### Where duty chargeable depends on duty paid on another instrument